 Learn in 4 steps

-Here’s a simple plan to learn effectively with Italian short stories.
+Here’s a simple plan to learn effectively with these readings.

-To get the most out of your short story, I suggest this 4-step approach.
+To get the most out of your short story, piece of news, or conversation, I suggest this 4-step approach.

 Read the story for the gist, not the details.
 The first time, focus on trying to understand the main ideas of the story: the characters, the major plot developments, and the setting.